Best dehumidifiers you can install yourself

 Best performer: LG UD701KOG3

-LG's UD701KOG3 collected more water over its four-hour test period than any of the other models.
-It specifically collected an impressive 13.9 pints of water.
+LG's UD701KOG3 collected more water over its four-hour test period than the other models, specifically an impressive 13.9 pints of water.
 We multiplied that number by six for an estimate of its 24-hour moisture removal and got 83.4 pints.
 That's significantly better than the manufacturer's 70-pint estimate.

-Given that the machines are running continuously (and under the same conditions -- 60 percent relative humidity and 80 degrees), we reasonably expect the dehumidifiers to continue to perform at the same level over 24 hours as they did over four hours.
-Either way, LG's UD701KOG3 removed moisture from the air more effectively than any of the other models within the four-hour timeframe we tested.
+Given that the machines run continuously (and under the same conditions -- 60 percent relative humidity and 80 degrees), we reasonably expect the dehumidifiers to perform at the same level over 24 hours as they did over 4 hours.
+Either way, LG's UD701KOG3 removed moisture from the air more effectively than any of the other models within the 4-hour timeframe we tested.

 Note: We tested these dehumidifiers in climate-controlled (but not airtight) rooms.
-Because of this, there were slight fluctuations above and below the 60 percent relative humidity and 80-degree mark.
+For that reason, there were slight fluctuations above and below the 60 percent relative humidity and 80-degree mark.
 These fluctuations will be even more significant in a home, where it won't be possible to control for those things.
 As a result, our lab testing could vary slightly from your experience in a residential setting.

 By comparison, the Frigidaire FFAD7033R1 only collected 11.2 pints.
 That translates to roughly 67.2 pints over 24 hours -- less than the manufacturer's expected 70 pints.